m4rw3r/php-libev/README.rst

 **array StatEvent::getAttr()**

-Returns a key => value list of the file attributes, all keys will be 0 if the event has not yet been triggered.
+Returns a key => value list of the file attributes, all keys will be 0 if the event has not yet been added to an EventLoop.

 The following attributes are supported: